sadsciencee/shopify-dawn-typescript/README.md

 will continue to bug fix during next build

-Goals for 10.2.0:
+Goals for 11.0.0

-- implement media loading strategy from experiment to fix pixel issue
+- refactor functionality to have more consistent functions for add to cart, etc.
 - implement klaviyo popup and preorder functionality as a default
 - fix logo scaling problem